Focaccia Flax Flatbread (Paleo with Vegan Option)

 - Water (use filtered water please)

-- Egg Options: You can use an egg substitute like Ener-G Egg Replacer for the eggs.
-See my Homemade Powdered Egg Replacer for a make-your-own option.
+- Egg Options: You can use an egg substitute like Ener-G Egg Replacer or my Homemade Powdered Egg Replacer.
 For a low-carb egg substitute use a flax egg, chia egg, or gelatin egg.

-- If you are able to eat eggs but are still not a big fan, using all five might be a bit much for you.
+- All five eggs might be a too many for someone who doesn't like eggs.
 You can try using 3-4 and substituting an egg alternative for the remaining eggs.

-- Flax Meal Info: 4 cups of flax seeds yield about 6 – 6 1/2 cups flax meal.
+- Flax Meal Info: If grinding your own flax (which I recommend), 4 cups of flax seeds yield about 6 – 6 1/2 cups flax meal.
 If you have extra after grinding, just store it in the fridge or freezer for adding to smoothies, etc.

 - THM: For those on the Trim Healthy Mama plan, this recipe fits in as an “S.”

-- Whole30: Use my homemade baking powder, do not use powdered egg replacer as an egg substitute, and omit the xylitol to make this recipe friendly for Whole30.
+- Whole30: Use my homemade baking powder, or another appropriate alternative, and omit the sweetener to make this recipe friendly for Whole30.

-Here are the measurements for 4 1/2 batches:
+Here are the ingredient measurements for making 4 1/2 batches.

 9 cups flax meal

-4 1/2 T sweetener (using the lower measurement)
+4 1/2 tablespoons sweetener (using the lower measurement)

 2 1/4 cups water